aplzr/mf/LEARNINGS.md

 even with warm filesystem caches.

 ### Performance validation on Linux
-Adding to the results above, running the same comparison on my Linux desktop I only see a slight improvement, with total runtime duration being almost 3x that of the Windows desktop:
+Adding to the results above, running the same comparison on my Linux desktop I only see a slight improvement, with total runtime duration being 2.8 to 5.5 times that of the Windows desktop:

 | Platform | Method | Time | Improvement |
 |----------|---------|------|-------------|